Configuring user access¶

 When accessing the UI for the first time, users will be prompted with a sign-in form and a link to the sign-up form:

-If you would like to disable the email verification step, for example because you disabled the REANA notifications, you can add REANA_USER_EMAIL_CONFIRMATION: false Helm value to components.reana_server.environment.
+If you would like to disable the email verification step, for example because you

-If you would like to disable the sign-up form completely, and add your users manually, you can configure components.reana_ui.hide_signup Helm value accordingly.
+If you would like to disable the sign-up form completely, and add your

-User registration via Single Sign-On
+User registration via Single Sign-On¶

 User access through Single-Sign-On (SSO) authentication is also possible.
 REANA currently supports CERN SSO as well as any third-party Keycloak instance.

-Keycloak Single Sign-On configuration
+Keycloak Single Sign-On configuration¶

 First of all, to integrate REANA with your Keycloak instance, you need to create a new client from the Keycloak's admin dashboard.
 There are many configuration options; the following are the minimal ones that you should set:

-• Valid Redirect URIs should be set to https://reana.example.org/api/oauth/authorized/keycloak/ (see Keycloak's Access Settings);
+- Valid Redirect URIs should be set to

-• Client authentication should be enabled in order to get the client ID and the client secret (see Keycloak's Confidential client credentials).
+https://reana.example.org/api/oauth/authorized/keycloak/(see Keycloak's Access Settings); - Client authentication should be enabled in order to get the client ID and the client secret (see Keycloak's Confidential client credentials).

 You can then configure REANA to use your Keycloak instance with the following configuration of the login list in your Helm values:

-• config.title is the name of the Keycloak instance that will be shown to users on the web interface login page;
+namecan be chosen freely and will be used as an internal identifier of the Keycloak instance;typemust be set tokeycloak;config.titleis the name of the Keycloak instance that will be shown to users on the web interface login page;config.base_url,config.realm_url,config.auth_url,config.token_urlandconfig.userinfo_urlshould all be set to the corresponding Keycloak endpoints.

 Please note that currently only one instance of keycloak type is supported, so the login array in your values.yaml file must contain at most one element: